ThrackorZar/COSC-320-Project-Topic-1/README.md

 Enclosed below are our pseudo code implementations of both Algorithm A, and Algorithm B, aswell as the runtime graphs showing the runtime scaling based on tweet dataset size inputted into both algorithms, and a comparison of runtime between both algorithms.

+# How to run

+To run both algorithms, first create a local copy of the github repo to your machine.
+Next, make sure to take note of where both datasets are stored on your local machine, you will need the directory path of their location in order for both algorithms to be able to find and parse the data within them.
+For both Algorithms, locate the lines containing the data parser input with sample directories, and replace them with the directory of your own dataset locations.
+If done succesfully, both will begin to parse through both datasets, and will output a final runtime taken once they have completed the acronym replacement function.

 ## Algorithm A PseudoCode:

 ![Algorithm A PseudoCode](photos/Algorithm-A.png)